 At least this time the president's speech gets treated like a policy speech.

-Yeah, that's that's wishful thing.
+Yeah, that's a wishful thing.

-I mean, even AP F. Chuck is out calling it a PR effort now.
+I mean, even AP, F. Chuck, is out calling it a PR effort now.

-We know what he's gonna say.
+We know what he's going to say.

 That should give you an idea of how bad this is for Obama.